glennblock/extensions/attachment.md

 }
 ```
 ## Sending attachments
-A client may send a response that contains attachments using the media type "multipart/form-data".
+A client may send a request that contains attachments using the media type "multipart/form-data".
 It contains the data for the write template as well as attachments.

 ### Parts
 * All _attachment_ fields in the data element must have a corresponding part.